Softball: New Zealand

 New Zealand is the most successful nation at men's world championship softball, having won their eighth title in 2019.
 The New Zealand women's team have also won a number of World Championship titles in the past.
 The game is widely played in New Zealand and is the second most popular summer sport behind cricket.

+The women's team won the fifth International Softball Federation world championship in 1982, defeating Chinese Taipei in the final.

 Australia

 Softball is played in all states and territories in Australia and at all levels of academic education.
-The game is widely promoted to maintain fitness, health, personal achievements and pleasure.
-Australia has produced several of the world's great men's softball players, including Adam Folkard and Andrew Kirkpatrick, widely considered all-time greats in men's softball.
-Australia has excellent softball teams which are a reflection of its coaching, education and training system.
+The game is promoted to maintain fitness, health, personal achievements and pleasure.

 Japan

 Japan has had a long tradition of softball which is played at all levels in the country.
 Many high schools and colleges have sports programs which include softball.
 Like baseball, softball in Japan is intensely competitive.
-Japan's win over the United States at the 2008 Olympics reflects the advanced level of play in this East Asian country.
+Japan's win over the United States at the 2008 Olympics reflects the advanced level of play in Japan.